apollographql/apollo-kotlin/libraries/apollo-mpp-utils/README.md

-# apollo-mpp-utils
+# Module apollo-mpp-utils

-A few utilities for working with multiplatform projects.
+apollo-mpp-utils contains a few utilities for working with multiplatform projects.